Tony Hirst (blogger): Notable achievements

-Hirst won the 2011 "Open Up" contest for his ideas about the use of UCAS data.
-The Open Up contest was run by TSO (formerly "The Stationery Office", a publishing company that supplies the UK Government) and came with a £50,000 development fund to enable the idea.
+Hirst won the 2011 "OpenUp" contest for his ideas about the use of UCAS data.
+The OpenUp contest was run by TSO (formerly "The Stationery Office", a publishing company that supplies the UK Government) and came with a £50,000 development fund to enable the idea.
 Hirst was chosen by a judging panel headed up by TSO director of digital products Robin Brattel, and included artificial intelligence expert Sir Nigel Richard Shadbolt and Open University director of communications Lucian J Hudson.

 Hirst was described as "brilliant" by The Guardian data blog for his work analysing the use of Twitter by journalists.

 Media work

 Hirst has been an academic adviser and expert contributor to the BBC World Service programme Click, formerly Digital Planet.

 He was co-founder of the Open University Robotics Outreach Group, which led to the Blue Peter/RoboFesta Competition in 2001.
 This competition - which required children to "Design a Really Useful Robot" - had 32,000 entries.